Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 If you need a total report for the `app` module (all classes from all build variants), then:
-- To generate JaCoCo-compatible XML report, call `:app:koverXmlReport` Gradle task
+- To generate a JaCoCo-compatible XML report, call `:app:koverXmlReport` Gradle task
 - To generate an HTML report, call `:app:koverHtmlReport` Gradle task
 - To validate verification rule specified in project in [verification block](#specify-verification-rules-for-total-variant), call `:app:koverVerify` Gradle task
 - To generate [a binary report](#binary-reports) in IC format, call `:app:koverBinaryReport` Gradle task